 This recipe serves four portions.
 One portion is 98 calories.

 Israeli, or Jerusalem salad, mainly contains tomatoes, cucumbers, onion and parsley.
-Greek salad is made with Feta, olives and lettuce.
+Greek salad's main ingredients are Feta, olives and lettuce.

 This salad will go well with...